Account Ownership Verification

 If the user is a GitLab team member, have them contact IT Ops.

-Self Service 2FA Removal
+Self Service 2FA removal

-Disable 2FA With Support Intervention
+Disable 2FA with Support intervention

 If a user cannot make use of self-serve methods (lost their account recovery codes and has no SSH key registered), proving they own the account can be difficult.
-Support intervention for 2FA removal after the above steps have been attempted is only possible for users with an existing paid plan when the ticket was created.

-For security purposes, support will not process 2FA resets for users who are added to a paid subscription for the express purpose of having 2FA disabled on their account.
+Support intervention for 2FA removal after the above steps have been attempted is only possible for users with an existing paid plan when the ticket is created.
+For security purposes, Support will not process 2FA resets for users who are added to a paid subscription for the express purpose of having 2FA disabled on their account.

 Workflow